yorku-ease/Model-Driven-Epidemiology/phase1/reports/taxonomies/taxonomies.md

 Taxonomy of population stratification types

+**Note:**
-**Note:** Stratification is CONDITIONAL - only if paper mentions it
+- Stratification is CONDITIONAL - only if paper mentions it
+- These are common examples - papers may use different stratification schemes or categories not listed here
+- Papers may define custom stratification categories

 ### Age